-Rather than maintain an inward-looking economy, the idea of catching up can be much faster with strong competition rather than with domestic competition with people with similar levels of human capital.
+3) Rather than maintain an inward-looking economy, the idea of catching up can be much faster with strong competition rather than with domestic competition with people with similar levels of human capital.

-Furthermore, with small external scale economies, the country's costs maintain high and knowledge accumulation wil not steadily or slowly increase.
+4) Furthermore, with small external scale economies, the country's costs maintain high and knowledge accumulation will not steadily or slowly increase.
 Goldar takes note that in India "that policies of import substitution and domestic industrial licensing have led to considerable inefficiency in the industrial sector, and that policies for checking concentration (restrictions against large industrial houses, discrimination in favour of small scale units, etc.) have resulted in significant loss of scale economies,".

-Additionally, import substitution was in place as a remedy for mass poverty, unemployment and economic growth however,

-"The collections of Balassa and Little et al. made abundantly clear that import substitution policies had created major distortions and had thereby resulted in a misuse of resources.
+5) Import substitution was in place as a remedy for mass poverty, unemployment and economic growth, however, import substitution policies had created major distortions and had thereby resulted in a misuse of resources.

 So it was increasingly evident that something needed fixing.
 Two other sources of concern appeared in the early 1970s and suggested that there were other things that needed fixing as well.
 The first, already referred to, was that the demand for labor in the new activities was growing more slowly than the rates of growth of output and investment had led most observers to expect.
-As a consequence of the slow growth of employment (and other things), poverty was alleviated only modestly," (Bruton 917).
+As a consequence of the slow growth of employment (and other things), poverty was alleviated only modestly," (Bruton, 2002).